Viscosity (thermo.viscosity)¶

 Prefered method is

-with mole fractions, or Laliberte if the mixture is aqueous and has electrolytes.- Parameters
+mixing_logarithmicwith mole fractions, or Laliberte if the mixture is aqueous and has electrolytes.- Parameters:

 Notes